Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command gets information about all managed instance links within the instance "ManagedInstance01".
+This command gets information about all instance links within the instance "ManagedInstance01".

-### Example 7: Get a specific instance link within an instance by piping an instance object and specifying link name
+### Example 7: Get a specific instance link for an instance by piping an instance object and specifying the link name
 ```powershell
 PS C:\> Get-AzSqlInstance -Name "ManagedInstance01" -ResourceGroupName "ResourceGroup01" | Get-AzSqlInstanceLink -Name "Link01"
 ResourceGroupName              : ResourceGroup01